Add a New Cluster Profile

 Private Cluster Profiles

 To restrict the usage of your cluster profile to specific organizations and repositories, you can create a pull request in the openshift/release repository.
-Within the pull request, add your repository or organization to the cluster profiles configuration file.

 For detailed instructions please refer to the README file.